-The amounts of inventory reserves recorded as cost of sales were \$5,704, \$2,403, and \$4,859, for the years ended December 31, 2008, 2007, and 2006, respectively.
+The amounts of inventory reserves recorded as cost of sales were \$6,762, \$5,704, and \$2,403, for the years ended December 31, 2009, 2008, and 2007, respectively.

-h.
-Property, plant and equipment:
+- h.
+Property, plant and equipment: - 1.
+Property, plant and equipment are stated at cost, net of accumulated depreciation.
+Payroll and other costs that are direct incremental costs necessary to bring an asset to the condition of its intended use incurred during the construction and validation period of property, plant and equipment are capitalized to the cost of such assets.

-- 1. Property, plant and equipment are stated at cost, net of accumulated depreciation.
-Payroll and other costs that are direct incremental costs necessary to bring an asset to the condition of its intended use incurred during the construction and validation period of property, plant and equipment are capitalized to the cost of such assets. - 2.
-Interest costs are capitalized in accordance with SFAS No. 34, "Capitalization of Interest Cost". - 3.
-Depreciation is calculated by the straight-line method over the estimated useful lives of the assets, from the date the assets are ready for their intended use, at the following annual rates:
+- 2. Interest costs are capitalized in accordance with FASB ASC Subtopic 835-20, "Interest Capitalization of Interest" (formerly SFAS No. 34, "Capitalization of Interest Cost"). - 3.
+Depreciation is calculated utilizing the straight-line method over the estimated useful lives of the assets, from the date the assets are ready for their intended use, at the following annual rates: